nsryan2/conference-build-here/README.md

 <a href="https://ansuiuc.github.io/conference-build-here/index.html">Site Link</a>
 <hr>
 DISCLAIMER: The site will be updated up until the conference.
-Subsequent to the event there is no guarentee that the site or information therein will be accurate or reliable.
+Subsequent to the event there is no guarantee that the site or information therein will be accurate or reliable.
   <hr>

   # ANS 2021 SC Homepage